 One of my favorite things about photographing babies is seeing them come back every year and watching them grow like weeds.
 I photographed Nathaniel and Caroline for the first time when they were teeny tiny week old newborns, then again for their 1st birthdays!
 Now they're 2 years old, running around with their big brother Benjamin Franklin the Airedale Terrier, who has been there every step of the way!

 This time their parents joined in on the fun too and we got some super adorable family shots.
 Even though this year was a little different because we had to keep our distance, it was still so much fun for me to hang out with this awesome family!
 We decided to do the session in their backyard this year so we could all spread out and the twins and Benjamin could run around to their hearts' content!
 We started out doing some family photos, then the twins posed on their very cute little lounge set and in front of their playhouse.
 They also enjoyed some time on their tire swing pushing each other and giggling.

 Near the end of the session, mom Sarah asked each of the twins to give Benjamin Franklin a kiss and of course they obliged.
 It reminded me of the sweet moment when they were tiny newborns and we were contemplating putting peanut butter on Nathaniel's head to get Benjamin to kiss him, but then he went ahead and did it all on his own.
 He has been the best dog brother right from the beginning!

-Here are my favorite photos from the day!
+Here are some more of my favorite photos from Caroline & Nathaniel's 2nd birthday session!